Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: Basic EasyUQ

 Finally, we consider the state-of-the-art approach to uncertainty quantification in weather prediction, namely, ensemble forecasts \cite{Gneiting2005a, Leutbecher2008, Palmer2000}, which are input-based methods.
 Specifically, we use the world leading ECMWF Integrated Forecast System (IFS, \url{https://www.ecmwf.int/en/forecasts}), which comprises 51 NWP runs, namely, a control run and 50 perturbed members \cite{Molteni1996}.
 The control run is based on the best estimate of the initial state of the atmosphere, and the perturbed members start from slightly different states that represent uncertainty.
 Even a single NWP model run, such as the HRES run, is computationally very expensive, and computing power is the limiting factor to improving model resolution.
 Despite having coarser resolution, an ensemble typically requires 10 to 15 times more computing power than a single run \cite{Bauer2015}.
-In contrast, the implementation of the output-based EasyUQ method is fast and easy, with hardly any resources needed beyond a single NWP model run.
+In contrast, the implementation of the output-based CP and EasyUQ methods is fast, with hardly any resources needed beyond a single NWP model run.

-To compare EasyUQ predictive CDFs to the respective single-valued forecasts we use the $\CRPS$ from \eqref{eq:CRPS} and recall that for single-valued forecasts the mean $\CRPS$ reduces to the mean absolute error (MAE).
-As test period, we take calendar years 2017 and 2018; for estimating the EasyUQ predictive distributions we use training data from calendar years 2010 through 2016 and proceed grid point by grid point.
+To compare CP and EasyUQ predictive CDFs to the respective single-valued forecasts we use the $\CRPS$ from \eqref{eq:CRPS} and recall that for single-valued forecasts the mean $\CRPS$ reduces to the mean absolute error (MAE).
+As evaluation period, we take calendar years 2017 and 2018; for estimating the CP and EasyUQ predictive distributions, we use training data from calendar years 2010 through 2016 and proceed grid point by grid point.
 The corresponding results are provided in Table \ref{tab:CRPS_WB}.
 Not surprisingly, the ECMWF ensemble forecast has the lowest mean $\CRPS$.
-However, EasyUQ based on the HRES model output results in promising $\CRPS$ values, even though the method requires considerably less computing time and resources.
+However, CP and EasyUQ based on the HRES model output results in promising $\CRPS$ values, even though the methods require considerably less computing time and resources.

+The CP and EasyUQ predictive distributions show nearly identical predictive performance.
+To understand this behavior, we note that in the case of temperature, Gaussian predictive distributions with fixed variance typically are very adequate (see, e.g., \cite{Gneiting2005b}, Table 3).
+In this light, key requirements of CP in the form of the LSPM (namely, fixed spread and fixed shape of the predictive distributions) and EasyUQ (namely, isotonicity) are reasonably met.
+While EasyUQ generates predictive distribution that vary in spread and shape, the variations remain modest (Fig.~\ref{fig:nutshell}c--f), and the CP distributions, which essentially are translates of each other, are competitive.

+The subsequent case study turns to a weather variable that is not covered by the WeatherBench challenge, but serves to illuminate and highlight difference between the CP and EasyUQ techniques.